SciML/sciml.ai/_posts/2017-4-30-API_changes.md

 ```

 that lets you re-use the same noise process in a different stochastic simulation.
-In addition, you can also create colored noise easily by passing in a constant
+In addition, you can also create spatial colored noise easily by passing in a constant
 covariance matrix:

 ```julia